tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

   - :package:`tezos-protocol-genesis`
     (:package:`tezos-embedded-protocol-genesis`) is the protocol of
     the genesis block.
-It accepts a single block, signed by a activator whose public key is hardcoded, that single action is to switch to a new protocol chosen by the activator.
+It accepts a single block, signed by an activator whose public key is hardcoded, that single action is to switch to a new protocol chosen by the activator.
   - :package:`tezos-protocol-alpha`